progrium/taragen/web/docs/getting-started.md

 ## Adding Pages
 A single page can either go in a directory or not.
 About/index.jsx or about.jsx will resolve to /about.
 You can do this for posts as well, which can be useful if you have several files that would be grouped with a single blog post.

-Note: .jsx files MUST have a single outer element.
+Note: JSX files MUST have a single outer element.
 Most of the time Taragen can detect this and add it for you, but if you run into any odd parsing errors that might be why.

 ## Layouts
 Taragen is designed to use nested layouts.
 That is, a page will use the ```_layout.jsx``` file that's in the same directory, and that layout will be nested inside any layouts that are in parent directories.